 Take a walk in the tropics

-If the Scandinavian cold is getting to you on your visit to Stockholm in winter, a quick visit to the tropical environment of the Haga Butterfly House.
+If the Scandinavian cold is getting to you on your visit to Stockholm in winter, a quick visit to the tropical environment of the Haga Butterfly House could be just what you need.
 Among waterfalls and rich vegetation, you will discover the wonders of nature.
-Here the temperature during the day is never lower than 25° Celsius and with its 3000 square meters a visit here sure will be long enough to warm you right up.
+Here, the temperature during the day is never lower than 25° Celsius and with its 3000 square metres a visit here sure will be long enough to warm you right up.

 Discover the butterfly mating dance, see larvae enjoying all kinds of food and if you’re lucky, watch a butterfly hatch.
 During a single year, several thousand butterflies live here, and every time you visit there are at least 700 different varieties of butterfly species to see.
 The butterflies that live here are very exotic to the northern climes of Sweden, while in their home environment they are relatively common.